7 min read

 “Why?”

-Now standing outside the colony, I knew I had to tell him the truth.
+Standing outside the colony, I knew I had to tell him the truth.
 Or, mostly the truth.
-I did not think a child needed to know his grandfather threatened to kill his mother.
 “The church says your Mama hasn’t had enough babies.
 They said she needs to leave us, and I need to find you a new Mama.
 So, if we want Mama to stay with us, we all need to leave.”

 “They want to take Mama?”
 JJ asked.
-Tears filled his eyes, and one or two slid down his face.
-“But she’s Mama.
+Tears finally filled his eyes, the news overwhelming him.
+“But Mama is Mama.
 No one else.”

 “I know.
 That’s why we have to go.
 They can’t take Mama from us if we leave.
 So we’re going to go, and stay with Mama, and everything is going to work out.”